 Cockroaches stink.
 Literally.
 If you have roaches, you're likely to notice the pungent aroma.

-If you see these, or any cockroaches, in your Rhode Island home, let Big Blue Bug Solutions help you seal those dirty bugs out.
+If you see these, or any other types of cockroaches, in your Rhode Island home, let Big Blue Bug Solutions help you seal those dirty bugs out.
 Reach out to us today for immediate service.